 Whether you like shades of white or you'd rather stick to a different color family, one of the best ways to add color to an otherwise neutral space is with a tonal array of throw pillows.
 Shades of white, ecru, eggshell, and even oatmeal can create a subtle and eye-catching effect in a whitewashed room with neutral furnishings.
 It's not for everyone, but it's definitely a clean, crisp statement.
 Or if you'd rather punch up a neutral room, choose a color family to display.
 You could feature a mix of crimson, coral, and carmine, for example, or opt for a gradient that goes from lime to emerald to evergreen.
 It all depends on the colors already featured in your home and the hues you'd like to add to the mix.

 If you stick with a color family, mixing and matching patterns need not be difficult.
 Simply choose an assortment of prints comprised of different sizes and types of patterns.
 For example, you could pair a large floral print with a smaller geometric or tribal pattern.
 Adding different colors of patterned prints is a bit more difficult, but not impossible.
-A good place to start is by pairing black-and-white prints with colors and then experimenting with one added decorative pillow at a time to see how it fits your overall design.
+A good place to start is by pairing black-and-white prints with colors and then experimenting with one added decorative pillow like those in our Spice Collection at a time to see how it fits your overall design.

 Do not fear animal prints!
 You don't necessarily want a mishmash of leopards, zebras, and tigers, for example, but when done in moderation, animal prints can make for a fun and exciting addition to your pantheon of pillows.
 Pair them with colored pillows to add some visual zing.
 Although you might prefer sticking to the faux throws, you can use animal prints to work some different textures into your décor, as well.